 What is a brand book?

 Brand Book according to Brand Marker News (also commonly called a “brand guidelines,” “brand standards,” or a “style guide”) is essentially a set of rules that explain how your brand works.
-These guidelines typically include basic information such as:

 How can writing a book improve the influence and sales of your brand?

 If you simply sit down and start writing that letter to the customer, memo to your employees or anything else, you are writing backward.
 Before you put the pen to paper, you need a strategy to influence.

 This is because we live in an era of sound bites and 140 character messages, but good writing still matters when it comes to the business world.